mark-summerfield/uxf/README.md

 ### Implementation Notes

+If you create a UXF library please let us know so that we can add a link here (providing your library passes the regression tests!).

 Implmenting a UXF pretty printer whould be doable by a CS major as a final year project.
 Implementing a UXF parser—without support for imports or string concatenation—should be doable by a CS major as a _big_ final year